#ALB59 – The teachers who chose sanity over salary

 – Just one day a week.
 And got then talked into it by the school.

-– Yeah, no, I had some people at college, at school were what are we gonna do if you’re not here?
+– Yeah, no, I had some people at college, at school.
+What are we gonna do if you’re not here?
 You’re gonna do x, y and z.
-And then a certain class were all, but we haven’t finished our coursework and there’s nobody else to replace you, can you just stay on a bit longer?
+And then a certain class was all, but we haven’t finished our coursework and there’s nobody else to replace you, can you just stay on a bit longer?
 I said, yeah, I suppose a day a week, you know, just for six weeks.
 It seemed like not a big deal at the time.

 – Is there a lot of guilt there, that’s kind of–